wh-alice/mig_visualstudio/vs/profiling/how-to--exclude-or-include-short-functions-from-instrumentation.md

 ---
-title: "How to: Exclude or Include Short Functions from Instrumentation" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Exclude or Include Short Functions from Instrumentation | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"